Man using PABLO for rehabilitationMotion rehab physiotherapist and patient

 MOTIONrehab provide an outpatient service, so we usually support people after they have left hospital, however we are happy to give advice at any stage.

 The current understanding of brain injury would suggest that change happens at it’s fastest in the first two years after a brain injury, however crucially it does not stop at this point.
 Neuroplasticity, i.e. the re-wring of the nervous system is constantly happening and can be influenced by rehabilitation through repetition and practice.
-Many people say that they continue to re-gain skills lost following their injury.

 MOTIONrehab® starts with an assessment to identify our patient’s difficulties and find out what is important to them.
 After this we put together a personalised treatment programme using hands-on therapy, exercises and state of the art rehabilitation technology to help individuals achieve their goals We will then discuss the options for your rehabilitation including whether intensive rehabilitation would work for you.

-For more information about how MOTIONrehab can help following a brain or head injury, please feel free to get in touch with us by giving us a call, or alternatively fill out the form here and we’ll get back to you as soon as possible.
+For more information about how MOTIONrehab can help following a Brain or Head Injury, please feel free to get in touch with us by giving us a call, or alternatively fill out the form here and we’ll get back to you as soon as possible.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.